Boot Naked Linux

 Trying to unpack rootfs image as initramfs...

 … and then nothing else, that’s a good sign.
-It never logs that it was successful.
+It never logs that it was successful until much later when it should hopefully say:

 Incidentally, if you’re looking to pack many files into a cpio archive, you want something along the lines of: